-7. Which of the following statements explain why a bank statement shows a different balance from cash book bank column?
+7. Which of the following statements explain why a bank statement shows a different balance from c column? from cash book bank

 A. Recording too many transactions in a day

 B. Customers paying money direct to the bank

 C. Withdrawing any time during working hours

 D. Failing to balance both bank statement and cash book (2 marks)

-8. A cheque paid by the business, but not yet passed through the banking system is
+8. A cheque paid by the business, but not yet passed through the banking system is ·

 A. Direct deposit cheque

 B. A dishonoured cheque

 C. An uncredited cheque

 D. An unpresented cheque (2 marks)

-9. Which one of the following should be accounted for as capital expenditure?A. Repair of windows
+9. Which one of the following should be accounted for as capital expenditure?

+A. Repair of windows

 B. Purchase of furniture for resale

 C. Legal fees incurred on the purchase of a building

 D. The cost of repainting a building (2 marks)

-(2

 10. Preference shareholders have

 A. Preferential right as to dividend only

 B. Preferential right in the management

-C. Preferential right as to repayment of capital at the time of liquidation of the company only
+C. Preferential right as to repayment of capital at the time of liquidation of the company y only

-D. Preferential right as to dividend and repayment of capital at the time of liquidation of the (2 marks)
+D. Preferential right as to dividend and repayment of capital at the time of liquidation o f the company

-11 The account of Some Limited debied and with Sh 1 000 000 instead of Sh 1 500 000 hat an
+(2 marks)

-11. The accountant of Sama Limited debited rent with Sh.1,000,000 instead of Sh.1,500,000 but, cro edited sales with

-Sh.1,500,000 instead of Sh.2,000,000.
-What type of error was committed by these entries?
-1 - C
+11. The accountant of Sama Limited debited rent with Sh.1,000,000 instead of Sh.1,500,000 by Sh.1,500,000 instead of Sh.2,000,000.
+What type of error was committed by these entries? ut, credited sales with

-A. Error of original entryB.
-Compensating error • • • • •
+A. Error of original entry

+B. Compensating error

-B. Compensating errorC.
-Error of principle 6.
+C. Error of principle

 D. Error of reversal of entries (2 marks)

-D. Entor of reversal of entries (2 marks)

 12. Which of the following items will NOT appear on the same side of the trial balance?
-20,

-A. Drawings and accrued expenses n e
+A. Drawings and accrued expenses

-B. Carriage outwards and prepaid expenses ) '
+B. Carriage outwards and prepaid expenses

 C. Carriage inwards and rental income

 D. Opening inventory and purchases (2 marks)

 13. The partnership agreement contains the following items EXCEPT

 A. Partner's capital

 B. Profit and loss sharing ratios

 C. Partners ages

 D. Partners salaries (2 marks)

 14. How are the profits divided among partners in the absence of a partnership deed?

 A. Depending on the capital invested

 B. Depending on the work experience

 C. Unequal

 D. Equally (2 marks)

 15. Why do creditors require accounting information?

 A. To ascertain the assets the business has

 B. To ascertain the profit the business makes

 C. To ascertain the amount a business can borrow

 D. To ascertain the money the business has in the bank (2 marks)

-16. In the sales ledger control account, bad debts written off should be recorded
+16. In the sales ledger control account, bad debts written off should be recorded ·

 A. As a debit

 B. As a credit

 C. Both debit and credit

 D. As a balance carried down (2 marks)

-AD11 Page 2

-Out of 9

-17. What A. B. 1 C. A document that provides information concerning the debtors С. D. A document that provides information concerning the debtors (2 marks) 18.
-Defin Define books of original entry.
-A. These are books in which prime entries are recorded В. These are books where credit sales are recorded first C. These are books where credit purchases are recorded first D. These are books which double entries of transactions are entered (2 marks) 19.
-Wher Where is the information to prepare control accounts obtained from?
-A. Source documents B. Books of original entry C. Invoices and receipts D. Trade receivable and payables (2 marks)
+- 17. What is a "source document"? - A. A document that provides information about the business - B. A document that provides the accounting information - C. A document that provides information concerning the debtors - D. A document that provides information concerning the creditors (2 marks) - 18.
+Define books of original entry. - A. These are books in which prime entries are recorded - B. These are books where credit sales are recorded first - C. These are books where credit purchases are recorded first - D. These are books which double entries of transactions are entered - 19.
+Where is the information to prepare control accounts obtained from? - A. Source documents - B. Books of original entry - C. Invoices and receipts - D. Trade receivable and payables